jobythecoder/REST-API-Testing-Framework/README.md

 # WebAPIAutomationFramework

-##Steps to Execute the Tests
+## execute the project
-1)Open Terminal and go to project folder
+> open windows/mac terminal and go to project folder
-2)Run "mvn test"
+> Run "mvn test"

 ##Steps to View the Test Results

-1)Go to APIAutomationFramework\target\surefire-reports
+> go to APIAutomationFramework\target\surefire-reports
-2)Open index.html in any browser of your choice
+> open index.html in any browser of your choice